yuelvic/Android-Font-Extension/README.md

 ## How to use

-Place your fonts.json inside main/assets/fonts.
+Place your fonts.json inside main/assets/fonts alongside with your font files.
 It should look like this:

 ```json
 {